sunilparajuli/openimis-fe-insuree-laos_js/README.md

 ## Configurations Options
 * `debounceTime`: debounce time (in ms) before triggering the search in insuree picker (Default: `800`)
 * `insureeForm.chfIdMaxLength`, the max size of an insuree CHF ID, default 12;
+* `filterFamiliesOnMembers`, ability to filter families by its members data (chfid, last names,...), default: true